Ever wonder what strength tests for ALS that a healthy person could pass?

 Exercise equivalent: ball leg lift, though this requires strength in the core.
 “Out of shape” people will struggle with this.

-ALS strength test 8: Hip extension.
+Hip extension.
 Lie on floor, legs straight.
 Partner presses upward against from beneath your thigh (hamstring).
-Exercise equivalent: Hip extension or “butt” machine (shown below).
+Exercise equivalent: Hip extension or “butt” machine; cable.

 Extend knee or kick out leg while he resists by pressing down on calf.
 Exercise equivalent: “leg extension” machine.